An introduction to Borthwick Castle

 Speeches and party in the Great Hall

 Newlyweds Sonya and Kordell changed their outfits for this part of the day.
-They looked absolutely gorgeous together!
+They looked gorgeous together!
 Sonya wore a sensational white gown, and Kordell looked handsome in his tuxedo outfit.

 Celebrations started with emotional and heartfelt speeches from both sets of parents, best man and groomsman Kordell.
 How lovely it was to see a room full of people having such a wonderful time and to be able to photograph these special moments.

 Back inside Borthwick Castle, the newlyweds made their grand entrance to cut their cake and perform their first dance as husband and wife.
-Lovingly surrounded by their wonderful friends and family, Sonya and Kordell looking utterly in love.
+Lovingly surrounded by their wonderful friends and family, Sonya and Kordell look utterly in love.

 Borthwick Castle Wedding Photographer Photos